WarrenWeckesser/ufunclab/README.md

 `log_expit` computes the logarithm of the logistic sigmoid function.
 The name `expit` is taken from the SciPy function `scipy.special.expit` which computes the logistic sigmoid function.
+(A version of this ufunc was added to SciPy version 1.8.0 as `scipy.special.log_expit`.)

 ```
 >>> import numpy as np